 Pasta Salad with Italian Sausage, Zucchini, Red Pepper, and Olives

 This Pasta Salad with Italian Sausage, Zucchini, Red Pepper, and Olives is a big favorite in my family and I make it occasionally for family parties!
-You can use a lot less pasta and more sausage, zucchini, peppers, and olives if you want a more carb-conscious dish!
+Make No-Pasta Low-Carb Salad with Zucchini, Italian Sausage, Red Pepper, and Olives if you want a low-carb version.
+Use Salad Recipes for more recipes like this one.

 Have you ever made a mistake that turned out to have such a happy result that you didn’t mind it at all?
 That’s how I felt last Saturday after I started to make this Pasta Salad with Italian Sausage, Zucchini, Red Pepper, and Olives to take to a family party in honor of my niece Sophie’s baptism.
 I had just started cooking the zucchini and had the sausage browning, when I realized I needed to call to get directions to the celebration.
 Then my niece’s husband gently told me that the baptism was *next* Saturday.

 Okay, so I felt a bit foolish, but since this recipe had been in need of new photos for the longest time I now had a free day and plenty of time to take photos.
 And I was able to give most of the salad to my sister Pam, who wasn’t feeling great that day, so she didn’t have to make dinner for her family!
-This salad is one that has been a favorite in my family for years; hope you enjoy!
+This salad is one that has been a favorite in my family for years but if you want a low-carb version check out No-Pasta Low-Carb Salad with Zucchini, Italian Sausage, Red Pepper, and Olives!
+And whichever version you choose, hope you enjoy!

 Zucchini is probably optional in this salad, but when it’s zucchini season I like add it.
 Cook about 2 cups of cut up zucchini for about five minutes in barely simmering water, then drain well.
 While the zucchini cooks mix the dried and fresh (or frozen) basil into the dressing.
 Marinate the zucchini in about 1/4 cup of the dressing mixture.
 If you can marinate this for a few hours, that’s the best, but even 20-30 minutes marinating time will add a lot of flavor.
 Chop up the roasted red peppers into bite-sized pieces.
 These big cans of sliced olives are a product I’m loving, so I used them in this salad, but if you can’t find them you can just use regular olives and cut them in slices or halves.